drstranges/cached_resource/README.md

 ### Configuration

-In any place before usage of `CachedResource` call `ResourceConfig.setup` and provide factories for persistent and/or secure storage.
+In any place before usage of `CachedResource`, call `ResourceConfig.setup` and provide factories for persistent and/or secure storage.

-Note: This step is required only to use `CachedResource.persistent` and `CachedResource.secure`.
-But it is optional step to use in-memory storage `CachedResource.inMemory`.
+Note: This step is required if you want to use `CachedResource.persistent` and `CachedResource.secure`.
+But it is optional if you will use `CachedResource.inMemory` or `CachedResource.new`.

 ```dart
 void main() {